wp-plugins/create-user-with-password-multisite/readme.txt

 License: GPLv2
 Text Domain: create-user-with-password-multisite

-With this plugin you will be able to register users in WP Multisite instalation with password.
+With this plugin you will be able to register users in WP Multisite installation with password.

 == Description ==

-With this plugin you will be able to register users in WP Multisite instalation with password.
+With this plugin you will be able to register users in WP Multisite installation with password.

 == Installation ==